williamouyang/okta.github.io/_source/docs/api/resources/apps.md

 #### Add Custom SAML Application
 {:.api .api-operation}

 Adds a SAML 2.0 application.
-This application is only available to the Org that creates it.
+This application is only available to the org that creates it.

 ##### Settings
 {:.api .api-request .api-request-params}